HunterCartier702/PiHole-and-Unbound/README.md

     private-address: 255.255.255.255/32
     private-address: 2001:db8::/32
 ```
-You can read about the setting in man pages and unbound example docs.
-Run these commands to see:
+You can read about the settings in man pages and unbound example docs.
+Run the dpkg command to see all files installed with Unboud.
+You will see the "examples" config in the output:
 ```shell
 $ dpkg -L unbound # List files installed to your system from unbound
 $ /usr/share/doc/unbound/examples/unbound.conf # See config examples with comments